AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-comparison.md

 * **Hive-style partition paths**: Output files use Hive-style paths for efficient querying in data lake environments.

 * **Component update propagation**: Changes to components in the data view automatically propagate to the feed.

+* **Lookups**: Dynamic lookups allow you to receive additional lookup files in your data feed otherwise not available.

+* **Interface that is familiar to Analysis Workspace users**: Select dimensions and metrics using the same component rail as Analysis Workspace, rather than a static list of variable names.

 <!-- * Web MCP when it's added -->